-0 to 3 years of service - 120 hours per year

-More than 3 but less than

-15 years of service - 160 hours per year

-More than 15 years of service - 208 hours per year
+0 to 3 years of service - 120 hours per year More than 3 but less than 15 years of service - 160 hours per year More than 15 years of service - 208 hours per year

-- (B) The maximum allowable accumulation of annual leave is 440 hours.
-Unused annual leave in excess of the maximum allowable accumulation shall be transferred to sick leave. - (C) Annual leave may be used in blocks of no less than one (1) hour.
+(B) The maximum allowable accumulation of annual leave is 440 hours.
+Unused annual leave in excess of the maximum allowable accumulation shall be transferred to sick leave.
+For all officers hired on or after February 1, 2023, the maximum allowable accumulation of annual leave shall be 240 hours.

+(C) Annual leave may be used in blocks of no less than one (1) hour.